Apple Intelligence interacts with your apps in many new ways

 Image generation

-There’s another functionality called Genmoji, a generative emoji creator that lets you create images and quickly send them in your app.
+There’s another functionality called Image Playground, a generative emoji creator that lets you create images and quickly send them in your app.
 You can use words like balcony, sunset, and cat, and the AI will blend these features together and give you a quick look at the animated image.
 Then, you can scroll through different versions of the image before sending your message.
-Using examples from your photos, you can even have Genmojis that look like you with the AI.
+Using examples from your photos, you can even use Image Playground to make images that look like you with the AI.

+There’s Genmoji that lets you create images by typing up a description of you want, like a t-rex wearing a tutu on a surfboard.

 Apple also brings AI to the Photos app, letting you search for specific pictures, like “photos of Michael doing jumping jacks.”